 There is not.
 Your commissions will be based on the program option you choose at the time of application.

 Often yes, they are one in the same.
 Real estate agents and property wholesalers have their own client base that sometimes need additional financial services.
-As a broker, you will be able to provide your clientele with full-service including lending.
+As a broker, you will be able to provide full-service to your clients, including lending.

 As a direct lender, Sherman Bridge Lending can offer an array of different products to fit specific needs, and close deals for the borrower very quickly.
-Sherman Bridge aims to close on time for the borrower, and typically does so within 7-10 days.
-Sherman Bridge understands the importance of a fast turnaround and responds quickly and accurately to all inquiries from our broker partners.
+We typically close within 7-10 days.
+We understand the importance of a fast turnaround and respond quickly and accurately to all inquiries from our broker partners.

 We have several different broker program options that you can choose from.
-You have the choice to designate as much, or as little, of the work to our in-house Loan Officers.
+You have the choice to designate as much, or as little, of the work to our in-house Loan Officers as you like.
 We can handle the processing and the paperwork, and will send you a check when we close the deal.

 Brokers are paid once the loan is successfully closed.
 After the sale is closed, payment is made to the broker on the closing settlement statement which ensures timely and accurate payment from our referral partners.